rishi255/posh_codex/README.md

 - [ ] Add GIF of working demo in terminal
 - [ ] Make completed text a lighter colour to show that it is only a potential solution
 - [ ] Cycle through suggestions using some modifiable keybind (e.g. `Alt+C`)
+- [ ] Make a website playground that lets users try this out live using my API key